krculp/media-analytics-docs/test-file.md

     column; adjust table header; grab every second row (the col spanning row) and plant it under the row as a paragraph; turn the "Label" into a ## Header above each row; copy the table header rows to each individual table row.
 Sheesh.
+18. In conclusion:
+    You could do all of the above very quickly if the table is simple.
+    GitBook does not support a LOT of what GitHub renders correctly.

 ## Stream Type